isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-bearded-dragons-eat/index.md

 ####  **a.
 Cabbages**

-Cabbages are essential meal for your bearded dragon since they contain high
+Cabbages are essential meal for your bearded dragon since they contain high-energy content (113kJ).
-- energy content (113kJ).
 They also contain strong fibers (prevents constipation), water and vitamin A, C, & K necessary for growth and development.
-Moreover, magnesium, iron, zinc and manganese minerals are also plenty
-- just like broccoli for bearded dragons.
+Moreover, magnesium, iron, zinc and manganese minerals are also plenty - just like broccoli for bearded dragons.

 Notably, cabbages have high level of calcium to phosphorous ratio (2: 1) which prevents occurrence of metabolic bone disease.